awslabs/crowd-coachable-recommendations/README.md

 ## Contributing

 * Write access is managed.
 Please use pull requests to introduce any changes.
 * Automated tests will be run against every pull request / push commit.
-If it fails, please check the log for an ssh location to log-in and debug.
+If any of them fail, please check the log for an ssh location where you may log in and debug.

 ## Security